pytorch/pytorch/docs/source/named_tensor.rst

 Named Tensors
 =============

-Named tensors aim to make tensors easier to use by providing named dimensions, annotations that can be used to refer to a tensor dimension.
-Names prevent incorrect usage of some APIs and make it nicer to manipulate dimensions.
+Named Tensors aim to make tensors easier to use by allowing users to associate explicit names with tensor dimensions.
+In most cases, operations that take dimension parameters will accept dimension names, avoiding the need to track dimensions by index.
+In addition, named tensors use names to automatically check that APIs are being used correctly at runtime, providing extra safety.
+Names can also be used to rearrange dimensions and to align tensors by their dimension names.

 .. warning::
     The named tensor API is experimental and subject to change.